Old music you can dance to. Suggestions: Twitter or email@example.com.

 - [Stream] Astounded Old School Radio is a LautFM stream playing non stop mainstream dance, hip hop and r&b, released in the 80s, 90s and 00s.
 You’ll hear both guilty pleasures and real classic stuff.
 Heritage: Germany.

 - [Stream] Elektro-Choc is operated by the same person as Double XX, which is also on this page.
 But thís creation is a general nineties/noughties dance station; although Radioxy has also heard early tens stuff.
 You’ll hear both midtempo and uptempo tracks.
 The general sound isn’t that harsh though.
-Radioxy even noticed hours filled with ambientesque tunes, somewhere in the early morning (Central European Time, weekdays).
-Sadly the stream operator doesn’t publish his program schedules.
+Radioxy even noticed hours filled with ambientesque tunes.
 Heritage: Belgium (Wallonia).